croquet/croquet/historic/sdk/README.md

 }
 ```

-You then join a session by calling {@link startSession} from the `croquet.js` and passing it the name of your app, and your model and view classes. `startSession` automatically connects to a nearby reflector, synchronizes your model with the models of any other users already in the same session, and starts executing.
+You then join a session by calling {@link startSession} and passing it a session name, and your model and view classes. `startSession` automatically connects to a nearby reflector, synchronizes your model with the models of any other users already in the same session, and starts executing.

 ```
-Croquet.startSession("myAppName", MyModel, MyView);
+Croquet.startSession("mySessionName", MyModel, MyView);
 ```
-That it.
+That's it.
 You don't need to worry about setting up a server, or writing special synchronization code. _Croquet_ handles all of that invisibly, allowing you to concentrate on what your app _does_.

 # Models

 _Croquet_ models are a little different from normal JavaScript classes.
-For one thing, instead of having a constructor, they have an `init()` method. `init()` only executes the _very first time_ the model is instantiated within a brand new session.
+For one thing, instead of having a constructor, they have an [`init()`]{@link Model#init} method. `init` only executes the _very first time_ the model is instantiated within a brand new session.
 If you join a session that's already in progress, your model will be initialized from a snapshot instead.

 ```
 class MyModel extends Croquet.Model {